Take the 2021 Recruitment Trends Survey

 - What are the lasting impacts of COVID-19 on the recruitment industry?

-- How are agencies attracting and retains clients in the current landscape?
+- How are firms attracting and retains clients in the current landscape?

-- What technologies and approaches are agencies using to grow their businesses?
+- What technologies and approaches are firms using to grow their businesses?

-We’ll use your responses to surface some of the most significant insights and trends for the coming year so you can see what agencies like yours are focusing on in 2021, global and local trends to be aware of, opportunities your agency can leverage to grow your business, and more.
+We’ll use your responses to surface some of the most significant insights and trends for the coming year so you can see what firms like yours are focusing on in 2021, global and local trends to be aware of, opportunities your firm can leverage to grow your business, and more.

 You can access all of our original research—including new reports that we add throughout the year at our Global Recruitment Insights & Data (GRID) site.
 Here are some trends to consider heading into 2021, from our COVID-19 Impact Survey of 900+ recruitment professionals.